jasonacox/Build-OpenSSL-cURL/README.md

          -d             Compile without HTTP2 support
          -e             Compile with OpenSSL engine support
          -b             Compile without bitcode
+         -m             Compile Mac Catalyst binaries [beta]"
          -x             No color output
          -h             Show usage
 ```

 _OpenSSL Engine Note: By default, the OpenSSL source disables ENGINE support for iOS builds.
 To force this active use this and the static engine support will be included:_ `./build.sh -e`

+_Mac Catalyst Note: Static libraries can be built for Mac Catalyst.
+This requires a current version of Xcode (11.6+).
+To build Catalyst binaries use the switch:_ `./build.sh -m`

 ## Quick Start